Library

 -

-Encephalitozoonsis is a parasitic infection that can affect the kidneys, eyes, and nervous systems of rabbits.
-Many infected rabbits do not develop clinical signs until they are older or if they become stressed or immunocompromised.
+Encephalitozoonsis is a parasitic infection that can affect rabbits’ kidneys, eyes, stomach, and nervous systems.
 Common signs that may develop include heavy white plaques/growths inside one or both eyes, head tilt, eye twitching, and tremors or seizures.
 Treatments are available, though not all rabbits respond.

 -